helmikhalifa/cdp_scripts/README.md

 # cdp_scripts
-Some helpful for CLoudera cdp admin scripts
+Some helpful scripts for CLoudera cdp administration